RESEARCH STARTER

 Economy

 In its recent past, Mexico experienced periods of sustained economic troubles due to foreign debt, an overvaluation of the peso, and ineffective economic policies.
 Beginning in the 1990s, however, there were signs of some economic growth and reform, and Mexico entered the twenty-first century in a better economic position than might have been expected.
-Mexico’s economy has become increasingly geared toward manufacturing and industry since the enactment of the North American Free Trade Agreement (NAFTA) in 1994.
+Mexico’s economy became increasingly geared toward manufacturing and industry following the enactment of the North American Free Trade Agreement (NAFTA) in 1994; NAFTA was subsequently replaced by the United States-Mexico-Canada Agreement (USMCA) in 2020.

-Mexico’s unemployment rate was around 2.81 percent in 2023.
-In 2023, Mexico’s gross domestic product (GDP, purchasing power parity) was valued at $2.873 trillion and its per-capita GDP was an estimated US$22,100.
+Mexico’s unemployment rate was around 2.8 percent in 2024.
+In 2024, Mexico’s gross domestic product (GDP, purchasing power parity) was valued at $2.883 trillion and its per-capita GDP was an estimated US$22,000.
 However, income distribution in Mexico is extremely unequal, and about 36.3 percent of the population lived below the poverty line (2022 estimate).

 Industry: Mexico’s major industries are food and beverage production, tobacco, chemicals, iron and steel, petroleum, mining, apparel and textiles, automobiles, and tourism.
 Among its most important exports are vehicles and auto parts and electronics, petroleum and related products, plastics, chemicals, and agricultural produce.
 The major export partner for Mexico is the United States.
 Its major import partners are the United States and China.